 The Vans Era has been a staple in the Vans catalog since its release in March 1976, hailed as one of the best cheap sneakers of all time.
-It was initially named the Style #95 and was meant for skating, built more padding than the Vans Authentic.
+It was initially named the Style #95 and was meant for skating, as it was built with more padding than the Vans Authentic.
 This model was designed by skaters Stacy Peralta and Tony Alva and has been remade with different editions.
-One such iteration is the Vans Era Pro, a high-performing upgrade with an extra durable structure.
+One such iteration is the Vans Era Pro, a high-performing upgrade of the Era with an extra durable structure.

 7. Vans Canvas Old Skool Lite

 The Vans Old Skool was initially introduced as Style #36, the first shoe to feature the highly recognizable Sidestripe logo.
 It was also the first skate sneaker to showcase a suede toe box along with leather paneling.
 It has continued to dominate the street style scene, with various reworkings released, including the Vans Canvas Old Skool Lite.
 This model is made to be more lightweight and flexible for use both on and off the board.

 Double stitching on the heel cap and toe cap deliver extra durability along with high abrasion resistance.